Mark Lumley

 Health correlates of emotional awareness and expression

-My team has published numerous studies of alexithymia (deficient emotional awareness and expression) and other emotional processes, relating them to clinical measures using cross-sectional, laboratory, and daily assessment methods.
-We have reported how emotional processes relate to chronic pain, mental health, sleep, smoking, physiological reactivity, pathological gambling, symptom awareness, health care utilization, disease biomarkers, and many other outcomes.
-Much of this work is included in a major review of pain and emotion (d, below).
-This research has demonstrated that limited emotional awareness and expression are risk factors for poor health.
+We have published numerous studies of the correlates of alexithymia (deficient emotional awareness and expression) and other emotional processes using a range of assessment methods.
+We have reported how emotional processes relate to chronic pain, mental health, sleep, smoking, physiological reactivity, gambling, symptom awareness, health care utilization, disease biomarkers, and many other outcomes.
+Much of this work is included in two major meta-analyses (a and b below) and a highly cited review of pain and emotion (c, below).
+This work shows that limited emotional awareness and expression are risk factors for poor health.

 Experimental research on emotional disclosure

-The correlational research above suggests that impaired emotional awareness and expression harm health.
-To test causality, I have conducted over 10 controlled experiments on the health effects of privately writing or speaking about stress or trauma (emotional disclosure) in populations with chronic pain or unresolved stress, supported by funding from the Arthritis Foundation and a NIAMS R01.
-These studies test whether the simple technique of disclosing / expressing about stress and emotions is adaptive, and for whom this technique is most effective.
-We have demonstrated that: a) people have often experienced stressors but have not disclosed or resolved them; b) encouraging private disclosure has positive but small health benefits; and c) this technique tends to work best for those people who have the ability to use it effectively.
-We reviewed this literature for chronic pain populations (d, below).
+To test whether such emotional processes are causally related to health, my students and I have conducted 16 controlled experiments on the health effects of privately writing or speaking about trauma or stress (“emotional disclosure”) in people with chronic pain or other conditions/stressors.
+We have demonstrated that people often experience stressors that are not disclosed or resolved, disclosure has positive but small health benefits, and this technique tends to work best for people with some emotional skills.
+We reviewed this literature for chronic pain (d, below).

-Developing and testing emotional exposure and processing therapies
+Developing and testing emotional exposure and pain reprocessing therapies

 Clinical trials of Emotional Awareness and Expression Therapy (EAET)